Siphon880gh/obsidian-remove-imgur/Readme.md

 ### **1. Rename Exported Imgur Files**
 - Script: `1-rename-imgur-exports`
-- SKIP this step if you had never exprted from imgur.
+- SKIP this step if you had never exported from imgur.
 - If you had previously exported images from Imgur, they will have filenames prefixed with numbers (e.g., `"1 - hashed.png"`, `"2 - hashed.png"`).
 - This script renames all files to their original hash-based names (e.g., `"hashed.png"`) for consistency.

 ### **2. Generate File List of Exported Images**
 - Script: `2-ls-into-list`
-- SKIP this step if you had never exprted from imgur.
+- SKIP this step if you had never exported from imgur.
 - Creates a list of filenames from the exported images.

 ### **3. Extract Imgur References from Obsidian Vault**